Chicken Asparagus Soup is a nutritious soup cooked with shredded chicken, asparagus, vegetables and dried fungus mushroom.

 - Toss-in Napa stalk or stem, simmer for a minute.

-- Add Napa leaves, dried fungus and fresh asparagus tips and simmer for less than a minute.
+- Add Napa leaves, asparagus tips and spears and dried fungus.
+Simmer for less than a minute.

 - Slowly stir-in beaten egg.